dylanwilson21/markdownsite/index.md

 # The Future of Banking is Simple

-Launch your fintech or modernize your bank in weeks, not years, with our barebones and future-proof core banking software.
+Launch your fintech or modernize your bank in weeks, not years, with our comprehensive banking platform.

-Galoy is the solution for financial institutions that need to move fast and build on a solid, secure foundation.
-Our modular banking infrastructure eliminates complexity while delivering enterprise-grade security, speed, and scalability.
+Galoy provides two powerful solutions: Lana for bitcoin-backed lending and our Core Banking Software for complete banking infrastructure.
+Built for financial institutions that need to move fast while maintaining enterprise-grade security, speed, and scalability.